KasparEtter/ef1p/pages/email/email.md

 On the other hand, email has become so dysfunctional that many of us would like to leave it behind.
 In this section, we'll look at the issues that plague modern email.
-In the [last chapter](#fixes), we'll discuss how some of the security-related issues are addressed.
+In the [last chapter](#fixes), we'll discuss how some of the security-related issues are being addressed.

 ### Spam